 We have developed a tool to conduct impact evaluation at the aggregate level called “proximity controls”.
 It is a quicker and easier way to construct a control region or groups to measure the impact of an intervention or event at a larger scale.
 This method exploits the similarities of countries of interest to conduct counterfactual analysis.
 Our findings have been published in the Journal of Globalization and Development.

 In our paper, we use exports as a case study to explore just how similar the growth trajectory of countries with similar exports are.

 We find that a synthetic combination of a country’s most similar exporters often perfectly matches economic growth in the reference country over a long period of time.
 This measure can predict how similar countries are in terms of a whole range of indicators.
 Examples include GDP per capita, growth, imports, educational attainment, and institutional performance.

-- We call the imapact evaluation method we propose Proximity Controls and apply it to the case of Indonesia’s 1997 financial and political crisis - we also highlight applications to the cases of political instability in Ivory Coast, election violence in Kenya and Greece’s debt crisis.
+We apply our proximity controls method to the case of Indonesia’s 1997 financial and political crisis.
+In addition, we highlight applications to the cases of political instability in Ivory Coast, election violence in Kenya and Greece’s debt crisis.